Kong/kong/CONTRIBUTING.md

 We use [busted](https://olivinelabs.com/busted/) to write our tests.
 Your patch should include the related test updates or additions, in the appropriate test suite.
+All tests of Kong Enterprise Edition functionality go into `spec-ee` to reduce collision and merge conflicts with CE tests.

-- `spec/01-unit` gathers our unit tests (to test a given Lua module or function)
+- `spec-ee/01-unit` gathers our unit tests (to test a given Lua module or function)
-- `spec/02-integration` contains tests that start Kong (connected to a running database), execute Admin API and proxy requests against it, and verify the output
+- `spec-ee/02-integration` contains tests that start Kong (connected to a running database), execute Admin API and proxy requests against it, and verify the output

-- `spec/03-plugins` contains tests (both unit and integration) for the bundled plugins (those plugins still live in the core repository as of now, but will eventually be externalized)
+Unit and integration tests are both organized loosely by "feature".
+This reduces the possibility of numeric collision within `kong-ee` branches / pull requests.
+If there is a collision, the first PR merged to master wins, and the next must renumber its test folders.
+Ideally, the feature number is consistent in the unit and integration directories; that is, if RBAC unit tests are in `01-unit/01-rbac`, then RBAC integration tests should be in `02-integration/01-rbac`.

+Naming convention: <counter>-<function_tested>_spec.lua
+- Test files start with a 2-digit counter and a -.
+- The name of the spec includes the functionality or module being tested, words separated by _.
+- The name ends with `_spec.lua`

 A few guidelines when writing tests: